Mayor Damien Ryan

 Mayor Ryan was born in Alice Springs in 1955, completed his primary education at Our Lady of the Sacred Heart School in Alice Springs, and his secondary education at Rostrevor College.

 His professional career began in 1972 working in the retail photographic industry in Alice Springs.
 He has also worked within tourism industry as licensee of the Mt Ebenezer Roadhouse, and operated Dunmarra Roadhouse.
 Mayor Ryan is a graduate of the Australian Institute of Company Directors, and a Justice of the Peace.

-Mayor Ryan is the President of the Local Government Association NT and Vice President of the Local Government Association of Australia, an NT Grants Commissioner; Deputy Chair of the Outback Highway Development Council, and Vice-President of the Finke Desert Race.
-He is also a White Ribbon Ambassador.
+Mayor Ryan is the President of the Local Government Association NT and Vice President of the Local Government Association of Australia, an NT Grants Commissioner; Deputy Chair of the Outback Highway Development Council, and Board Member of the Finke Desert Race.

 Elected as Mayor of Alice Springs in March 2008, Mayor Ryan is passionate about promoting and working for the Alice Springs community.

 He works tirelessly towards making Alice Springs the best possible place to live, work and visit.

 Mayor Ryan is strongly committed to the sustainable development and advancement of Alice Springs.

 Alice Springs Town Council Committees